fbradyirl/webex_bot/README.md

 By using this module, you can create a Webex bot extremely quickly in just a couple of lines of code.

 There are other packages out there, but most of those require you to set up an ngrok tunnel to receives incoming messages to the bot when behind a firewall or inside a LAN.
-This package uses a websocket to receive messages from the user.
+This package instead uses a websocket to receive messages from the Webex cloud.

 ## Features
 * Uses the [websockets][1] module to receive incoming messages, thus avoiding the need to have a public IP or use incoming webhooks.